r3dlab-team/RTLAB-Denmark2025/2_Initial Compromise and Weaponization/README.md

 - Name: `any name you like`
 - Payload: `http` or `https`
-- Hosts: `10.10.1.200`, just click ADD and it will autopopulate
+- Hosts: `10.10.X.200`, click ADD and it will autopopulate

 4. Click `Save` to activate the listener.